 At BDI, innovation is at the heart of our design process.
 And with our distinctive media furniture, there's also a lot of research and science behind this innovation.

 When BDI first began designing media furniture, we worked closely with AV integrators and consumer electronics leaders to ensure we understood the needs of a full-featured home theater.
-Our regular participation at industry trade shows means we're able to stay abreast of industry trends and what consumers expect from a complete home entertainment system.
+Our regular participation at industry trade shows means we can stay abreast of industry trends and what consumers expect from a complete home entertainment system.

 We also put our designs to the test.
 Intense product testing has always been part of our DNA.
-It ensures that our home theater furniture surpasses the rigorous demands of today's technology while also being able to adapt to the advances of tomorrow.
+It ensures that our home theater furniture surpasses the rigorous demands of today's technology while also adapting to tomorrow's advances.

 SOUND TESTING